ResearchObject/research-object-composer/README.md

 ##### $baggable
-`$baggable` is a special schema keyword that tells the Research Object Composer which properties contain references to remote files, and where they should be included in the BagIt-RO.
+`$baggable` is a special schema keyword that tells the Research Object Composer which properties contain references to remote files, and where they should be included in the bag.
 It is a simple map of `<property name> : <relative path in the bag>`.

 For example the following schema:
 ```json